Magazine Recycling Program

 Save Magazines for Ronald McDonald House!

 Support RMHC-CP and go green by collecting and donating your glossy magazines!
-Anything glossy counts – that means magazines, catalogs and annual reports.
-Unfortunately we cannot use newspapers or telephone books.
+Sorry we cannot accept newspapers, textbooks or telephone books.

 Please note: It has come to our attention there are new limitations with residential recycling in our area.
 We can ONLY accept loose glossy magazines or catalogs in the magazine recycling containers.
-(Do not put anything in the container twined or in plastic bags).
-Other materials can damage the recycling machine or contaminate the load and we will not receive any money for the collection.
-Please do not leave magazines outside a full container, please refer to our website for other locations or try back another time.
+Do not put anything in the container twined or in plastic bags.
+Other materials can damage the recycling equipment or contaminate the load and we will not receive any money for the collection.
+Please do not leave magazines outside a full container.
+Please refer to our website for other locations or try back another time.
 Thank you for your continued support of our program!

 What do I use to store and transport magazines?